 I have long been a proponent of the Balanced Growth Portfolio model.
 I describe that as the sweet spot, delivering ‘optimal’ risk adjusted returns.

 Here’s some select returns for various one ticket portfolios.
 Returns are to the end of August.
-While it’s a short time horizon for evaluation, is shows the Horizons approach has paid off.
+While it’s a short time horizon for evaluation, it shows that the Horizons approach has paid off.
 In the brief history Horizons one ticket options have delivered the greater returns compared to peers.

 We will find the same outperformance for the Horizons model if we back test the portfolio design to the inception of the Vanguard, BMO and iShares one ticket offerings.